AndreaSainz/FinalProject/README.md

 python3.9 -m venv tomosipo_env
 ```

-The specific commmands for the environment are:

-For activating the environment:
+For activating the environment (please note that the environment must be activated for use):

 ```bash
 source tomosipo_env/bin/activate